 G.2.23.
 Involved Parties.
 When developing the care plan, in addition to working with a multidisciplinary team of qualified health care professionals including specialists caring for the Enrolled Member, the Contractor shall ensure that there is a mechanism for Enrolled Members, their families and/or advocates and caregivers, or others chosen by the Enrolled Member, to be actively involved in the care plan development.
 Care plans shall be conducted jointly with other caseworkers for Enrolled Members who are accessing multiple services concurrently or consecutively.
 The Contractor shall provide an integrated care plan which avoids duplication and/or fragmentation of services.

 G.2.24.
 Care Plan Requirements.
 The care plan shall reflect cultural considerations of the Enrolled Member.
 In addition, the care plan development process shall be conducted in plain language and be accessible to Enrolled Members who have disabilities and/or have LEP.
 The care plan shall be approved by the Contractor in accordance with applicable Quality measures and Utilization Review standards.
-For Enrolled Members determined to meet a course of treatment or regular monitoring, the Contractor shall have direct Access to a specialist as appropriate for the Enrolled Member’s condition and identified needs.
+For Enrolled Members determined to need a course of treatment or regular monitoring, the Contractor shall have direct Access to a specialist as appropriate for the Enrolled Member’s condition and identified needs.
 The Contractor shall ensure that the care plan is provided to the Enrolled Member’s PCP (if applicable) or other significant Providers.
 The Contractor shall also provide the Enrolled Member the opportunity to review the care plan as requested.

 G.2.25.
 Tracking and Reporting.
 The Contractor shall integrate information about Enrolled Members in order to facilitate positive Enrolled Member Outcomes through Care Coordination.
 The system shall have the ability to track the results of the health risk screening, comprehensive health risk assessment, the care plan, and Enrolled Member Outcomes and have the ability to share Care Coordination information with the Enrolled Member, their authorized representatives, and all relevant treatment Providers, including, but not limited to: (i) behavioral health Providers; (ii) PCPs; and (iii) specialists.
 The Contractor shall submit regular reporting regarding the selection criteria, strategies & Outcomes of Care Coordination programs as prescribed in the Reporting Manual.